wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 There are three options for this assignment.

-1. Write a research proposal (see ideas for topics at the back of the lab manual)
+1. Write a research proposal (10 pages see details on this a bit later in the manual)

-2. A species report.
-In this assignment you will take (at least) weekly notes about the morphology and physiology of one plant individual through the term.
-This may include photographs and data collection, and need to include written observations.
-These observations should be uploaded weekly to moodle.
-This will be supplemented with an ecological and conservation report on your species.
+2. A species report (10 pages see details on this a bit later in the manual).

-3. A 3--minute video (groups of up to two) about a cool species from your collection or about some cool area of plant biology you want to explain in a visually engaging way to a general audience.
+3. A roughly 3--minute video (groups of up to two) about a cool species from your collection or about some cool area of plant biology you want to explain in a visually engaging way to a general audience.

-For all projects a one-page proposal is due at the last lecture of week 3.
-This is simply a plan for what you are going to work on.
+For all Research in Botany projects a one-page proposal is due at the last lecture of week 3.
+This is simply a plan for what you are going to work on, but it should be well written and clearly communicate your idea.
 For the research proposal identify the topic.
-For the tree journal you should find the tree that your will take repeated observations at, and have already identified it.
+For the species report you should find the plant that your will take repeated observations at, and have already identified it.
+Explain why this individual and this species are worthy of such detailed attention.
 For the video project you should have a rough outline of the idea for the video and why it will be super cool.

 The one-page proposal is assessed, so prepare it professionally.
 We will both mark and give you feedback on the ideas.